Sections:

 RGMS Earth Sciences Scholarship - $1,500

-taking 6 credits or more and enrolled into either Truckee Meadows Community College or the University of Nevada—Reno.
+To be eligible for this $1,500 scholarship, the applicant must be at least a part-time student.
+Taking six credits or more and enrolling into Truckee Meadows Community College or the University of Nevada—Reno.

-B: EDUCATION OUTREACH Reno Gem and Mineral Society, Inc.
+B: EDUCATION OUTREACH: Reno Gem and Mineral Society, Inc.

 Steve Norman